modlee-ai/modlee/_sources/notebooks/dataset_guidelines.rst.txt

 We’re working on making modlee compatible with any data modality and machine learning task which drove us to create the above stated MODLEE_GUIDELINES.

-Check out our `Github
-Repo <https://github.com/modlee-ai/modlee>`__ to see which have been tested for auto documentation to date, and if you don’t see one you need, test it out yourself and contribute!
+Check out our `Github Repo <https://github.com/modlee-ai/modlee>`__ to see which have been tested for auto documentation to date, and if you don’t see one you need, test it out yourself and contribute!

+Reach out on our `Discord <https://discord.com/invite/m8YDbWDvrF>`__ to let us know what modality & tasks you want to use next, or give us feedback on these guidelines.